zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/configure-apache/4/_index.md

 ## 4. Create the configuration file

-In our recipe we referenced our Apache site's configuration file.
-Now we need to create this configuration file.
-We'll do that by creating a Chef template so we can provide placeholders that are filled in with our custom node attributes when the recipe runs.
+In your recipe you referenced your Apache site's configuration file.
+Now we need to create this file.
+We'll do that by creating a Chef template so we can provide placeholders that are filled in with custom node attributes when the recipe runs.

-First, run this command to create our template file, <code class="file-path">customers.conf.erb</code>.
+First, run this command to create your template file, <code class="file-path">customers.conf.erb</code>.

 ```bash
 # ~/chef-repo